 Missouri State Fair > Fair History

 The Missouri State Fair is proud to be a member of the Missouri Bicentennial Alliance.
-Learn more about Missouri’s upcoming 2021 Bicentennial celebration.
+Visit the Missouri Bicentennial website to learn more about Missouri’s upcoming 2021 Bicentennial celebration.

 Since the first Fair in 1901, thousands of Missouri families have made the annual “pilgrimage” to Sedalia.
 Despite numerous differences, the Fair exhibitors of 1901 and today share an important common element.
 That common denominator is competition – the desire to put your efforts against your neighbor’s best.